kojamad28/postgres-wagtail/README.md

-# Basic Postgres Python
+# Postgres Wagtail

-This repository provides a basic python environment connected with PostgreSQL database.
+This repository provides a Wagtail project template connected with PostgreSQL database.